 The appellant had filed his application as soon as he became aware of the deadline.
-As compared with the four previous EQEs, for which the appellant had enrolled, in 2007 the deadline for enrolment had inexplicably been brought forward by a month, from October to September.
-Such a substantial change might have been better communicated to potential candidates, especially to those required to resit one or more examinations.
-As the appellant was already informed of his examination results accessible via the Internet and due to the fact that he was unaware of the bringing forward of the closing date he had not opened his results letter until after the closing date had passed.
-As regards information on the EQE candidates from outside the London network of trainees, in particular in smaller firms, were prejudiced, as the information via word of mouth from other trainees was not available to them.
+As compared with the last five previous EQEs, in 2007 the deadline for enrolment had inexplicably been moved forward by a month, from October to September.
+Such a substantial change might have been better publicised to IP Practitioners.
+Certainly, none of the partners in his firm nor the other trainee were aware that the deadline had been brought forward which resulted in the appellant missing the deadline.
+The decision of the Examination Secretariat made reference to OJ EPO 3/2007 and this was the first time the appellant was made aware of this notification.
+The appellant had not observed the paragraph in the letter of the Examination Board of 13 August making note of the date for EQE 2006 enrolment since on receiving the letter he was more concerned with the breakdown of the marks from EQE 2007.
+As regards information on the EQE candidates from - 5 - D 0039/07 outside the London network of trainees, in particular in smaller firms, were prejudiced, as possible information via word of mouth from other trainees was not available to them.